onflow/FRW-monorepo/docs/architecture-separation.md

   );
 };

-// Hooks use reducers for state management const useWallet = () => {
+// Hooks use reducers from the package for state management import { walletReducer } from '@onflow/flow-wallet-reducers/wallet-reducer';

+const useWallet = () => {
   const [state, dispatch] = useReducer(walletReducer, initialState);
   // ...